-This study revealed that there was a drastic difference between the levels of cortisol and melatonin between those who slept with eye masks and those who did not.
+Studies have revealed that there was a drastic difference between the levels of cortisol and melatonin between those who slept with eye masks and those who did not.
 Melatonin and cortisol are both key biological markers of our circadian rhythm, with melatonin being an important circadian regulatory hormone, and cortisol playing a key role in helping our bodies cope with stress and also helping to regulate our metabolism.

 Those without sleep masks had significantly lower levels of these two crucial hormones.
 As a result, they were more likely to be woken up, and also experienced worse sleep quality than those who wore the masks.

 The study also confirmed that those who wore sleep masks experienced an increase in the length of their REM cycle.
 REM stands for rapid eye movement, and when you experience REM sleep, your brain activity picks up, and areas of your brain that are responsible for learning and retaining your memories get stimulated.
 REM sleep is also when you have the most intense dreams.
 The goal is to have consistent REM sleep - thus another point in favor of wearing an eye mask to bed.